Warlock Asylum Interviews Author & Occultist Donald Tyson: Establishing the Necronomicon Universe

 Before I began, I read everything Lovecraft had written that had any bearing on the Necronomicon, the mythos, or magic.
 I decided to focus strictly on Lovecraft’s work, and ignore the works of later mythos writers, such as August Derleth, simply so that I did not get overwhelmed with the sheer volume of material.
 In retrospect, this was a good decision.
 The mythos I value and love is Lovecraft’s creation — I am far less interested in the mythos that has descended from it at the hands of other writers.
 To me, that’s not the “real” mythos.
 Lovecraft is the mythos.
 Consequently, my Necronomicon is based on Lovecraft alone.
 I tried, as best I could, to work into it all the references to and quotations from the Necronomicon that appear in Lovecraft’s stories, poems and letters.

 Warlock Asylum: I must say for myself that I read quite a few of your works prior to reading your version of the Necronomicon, but was really moved by the controversial 13 Gates of the Necronomicon.
 The reason for my admiration of this book is based on my work with the Simon Necronomicon.
 In the Simon Necronomicon the Mad Arab is noted to have Walked the seven initiatory gates, descending to the depths of hell, a rite of Ganzir, and was said to have worked with the Azonei, or zodiac.
 While the Simon Necronomicon seems to give instruction for working with the seven initiatory gates and Ganzir, the formulae for Arzir, or the zodiac is not clearly laid out in the Simon Necronomicon.
 However, in the 13 Gates of the Necronomicon, which you wrote, it provides an initiatory system based on the zodiac.
-Was this written intentionally to provide Initiates of the Simon Necronomicon with a key to the Gate of Arzir?
+Was this written intentionally to provide Initiates of the Simon Necronomicon with a key to enter into the Gate of Arzir?

 Donald Tyson: I’m glad you enjoyed the 13 Gates.
 It is a curious book, unlike anything else that exists.
 I wanted to gather in one place all of the raw material in Lovecraft’s stories and poems that could be applied in practical magic.
 I’ve also included in the book a system of astral gateways that is based on the thirteen zodiacal constellations — not the usual twelve constellations of the zodiac used in astrology, but the thirteen constellations that actually exist in the zodiac in the heavens.
 You can imagine my interest in the recent news reports about the “new astrology” that uses the thirteen zodiacal constellations!
 I wondered if the 13 Gates had provided its inspiration.